No trip to the Shoalhaven is complete without checking out all these incredible things to do in Jervis Bay!

 2) Relax on Hyams Beach

-The last beach along the White Sands Walk is Hyams Beach.
+The last beach along the White Sands Walk is Hyams Beach, the world’s whitest sand beach.

-You already know that you can find some of the world’s whitest sand here, and that’s pretty much the only selling point as there isn’t too many other things to do in Hyams Beach besides swimming and taking photos.
+You already know that you can find white sand here, and that’s pretty much the only selling point as there isn’t too many other things to do in Hyams Beach besides swimming and taking photos.

 But don’t underestimate how beautiful Hyams beach really is!
 It’s pretty touristy but it is actually as stunning as people say.